carpentries-incubator/python-text-analysis/_episodes/13-conditionals.md

 *   Not much point using a conditional when we know the value (as above).
 *   But useful when we have a collection to process.
+*   We can also use the in operator on strings directly.
 ~~~
 animals = ["aardvark", "bat", "cat", "dog"]
 acount = 0